-- There should be two thirds of the body weight on the inside of the back foot; keep the heels of the feet on the ground.
+- There should be 2/3 of the body weight on the inside of the back foot; keep the heels of the feet on the ground.

-- Initiate the swing by rotating the hips very slowly and accelerate the rotation slowly.
-A fast rotation of the hips is not necessary, and could even be detrimental as the club head will pass by the belt high mark and uncock the wrists.
-When the wrists are uncocked, it will be impossible to pull the shaft to the target.
+- Initiate the swing by rotating the hips very slowly and accelerate the rotation slowly as if gravity is pulling the club head down, A fast rotation of the hips is not necessary even detrimental as the club head will pass by the “Belt High” mark and uncock the wrists and it will be impossible to pull the shaft to the target.
 The club head should follow the wide arc of the backswing.
 The club shaft will come down and be parallel to the ground and belt high.

-- Pull on the end of the shaft towards the target, as if pulling on a string connecting the club head to the club grip.
-There will be a huge resistance felt to the pull, along the shaft and both feet will feel like they are going to slide backwards (this is the reason the shoes are cleated).
-The club head will uncock the wrists as it completes its wide arc.
-If the timing is correct, it will feel like pulling on a 40-pound bowling ball and the club head will precede the shaft to the ball and the shaft is bent forward (the head is driving the shaft, rather than the shaft driving the head).
+- Pull on the end of the shaft towards the target (as if pulling on a string connecting the club head to the club grip) there will be felt a huge resistance, to the pull, along the shaft and both feet will feel like they are going to slide backwards (this is the reason the shoes are cleated) and the club head will uncock the wrists as it completes its wide arc.
+If the timing is correct it will feel like pulling on a 40 pound bowling ball and the club head will precede the shaft to the ball, the shaft is bent forward; (the head is driving the shaft, not the shaft driving the head).
+The brain can slow this high speed action of the club head and the club head arriving at the ball ahead of the shaft can be seen with the naked eye.
 It should take all of the strength that can be mustered to pull the club head toward the target.
-Keep the eyes fixed on the ball spot until after contact; keep the head down and left arm straight (right handed players) until beyond contact.
+Keep the eyes fixed on the ball spot until after contact, keep the head down and left arm straight (right handed players) until beyond contact.

-- Transfer all weight to the front foot, which is planted firmly on the ground.
+- Transfer all your weight to the front foot which is planted firmly on the ground.

-- The heel of the back foot comes up and the toe rotates to face the foot to the target.
+- The heel, of the back foot, comes up and the toe rotates to face the foot at the target.
 The belt buckle should be facing the target.

 - Finish high with the club parallel to the ground and neck high.

 The physics behind the “Power Golf Swing” is equally simple.
-As the centripetal acceleration is increased along the axis of the club shaft, the velocity at the club head will increase as the square of this increase in acceleration.
-Thus, if the acceleration towards the target is doubled, the velocity at the club head will increase by a factor of four.
-If the acceleration toward the target is increased by a factor of four, the velocity at the club head will increase by a factor of sixteen.
-Anyone who has swung a yo-yo has experienced the effect of centripetal acceleration.
-As the yo-yo is swung, pull on the string and the yo-yo accelerates rapidly.
-For the religious, the sling that killed Goliath can be used, as the sling is put into a circular motion and the tether pulled on.
-The stone, in the pocket, accelerates to the velocity of a Magnum 357 bullet.
+As the centripetal acceleration is increased along the axis of the “Club Shaft” the velocity at the club head will increase as the square of this increase in acceleration.
+Thus if the acceleration towards the target is doubled the velocity at the club head will increase by a factor of four.
+If the acceleration towards the target is increased by a factor of four, the velocity at the club head will increase by a factor of sixteen.
+Anyone who has swung a Yo-Yo has experienced the effect of centripetal acceleration, as the Yo-Yo is swung pull on the string and the yo-yo accelerates rapidly.
+For the religious the sling that killed Goliath can be used, as the sling is put into a circular motion and the tether pulled on, the stone, in the pocket, accelerates to the velocity of a Magnum 357 bullet.

 The swing is similar to the above, but adjusting the height of the backswing as necessary.
-For the five iron, position the ball about one half inch back of the middle or in alignment with the heel of the back foot.
-For longer clubs, move the ball toward the front foot.
-For shorter irons, move the ball toward the back foot.
+For the five iron position the ball about ½” back of the middle or in alignment with the heal of the back foot.
+For longer clubs move the ball toward the front foot.
+For shorter irons move the ball toward the back foot.
 The nine and wedge iron ball position is even with the instep of the back foot.

 - Bring the club to the backswing with the chosen height for the shot.

-- Finish the swing as above with the club finishing high around the neck.
-The weight is on the front foot and the back heel comes up the toe, rotating to face the target, and the belt buckle is facing the target.
+- Finish the swing as above with the club finishing high around the neck , the weight is on the front foot and the back heal comes up the toe rotating to face the target and the belt buckle is facing the target.